Panamic Cardiid Shell

 Panamic Cardiid Shell, Americardia planicostata.
 Size: 2.0 cm (0.8 inches) x 2.1 cm (0.8 inches).
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Panamic Cardiid, Americardia planicostata (Broderip and G.B.
-Sowerby I, 1833), is a bivalve mollusk that is a member of the Cardiidae Family of Cockles and True Cockles, that is also known as the Flat-ribbed Cardiid.
-The shell is a sturdy with a rounded triangular profile they are higher than they are deep and the posterior appears chopped-off.
-The exterior of the shell is sculpted with 30 to 35 ribs.
+Description: Panamic Cardiid Shells are sturdy with a trigonal outline.
+They are higher than they are long.
+The posterior is truncated (appears chopped-off).
+The exterior of the shell is sculpted with 30 to 35 radial ribs.
 The interior margins are marked with short grooves.
-The exterior of the shells color is whitish, with brown blotches; the interior is smooth and white, although some may show a purple wash.
-The Panamic Cardiid Shell reach a maximum of 5.6 cm (2.5 inches) in length and 4.4 cm (1.7 inches) in height.
+The exterior of the shells may be cream or tan in color, usually with brown blotches.
+The interior is smooth and white, with some having a purple wash.
+Panamic Cardiid Shells reach a maximum of 5.6 cm (2.5 inches) in length and 4.4 cm (1.7 inches) in height.
+The similar looking Western Strawberry Cockle Shell, Americardia biangulata differs from this species in that it has wider and fewer ribs (26-28), the interior is reddish or purple, and the angle between the central and posterior slopes is more rounded.

-Panamic Cardiids are found within sand substrate in the intertidal zone to depths up to 24 m (80 feet).
-They are found in the southern Sea of Cortez, from La Paz to Cabo San Lucas, Baja California Sur.
-They range to Peru, including the Cocos Islands.
+Habitat and Distribution: Panamic Cardiid Shells are found within sand substrate in the intertidal zone, and to depths up to 24 m (80 feet).
+They are a tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from La Paz, Baja California Sur, south to Guatemala.
+They have not been documented from the west coast of the Baja Peninsula.